FHIR for regulators: governance, sandbox, and compliance

 ↓ publishes security guidance for FHIR servers in Vietnam

-[HL7 Affiliate Vietnam — community steward]
+[Future HL7 Affiliate Vietnam — technical steward]

 ↓ maintains the VN Core IG, runs the multi-stakeholder Working Group